MinnaZhong/ufactory_doc_usermanual/en/support_articles/hardware/how-to-replace-xarm-tool-flange.md

 ### 14. Plug comm terminals in

-Note that the red wire in the comm terminals must allign with teh half circle on the circuit board.
+Note that the red wire in the comm terminals must align with the half circle on the circuit board.

 ![](assets/flange_step14.jpg)